 The Ohio Dr. Martin Luther King, Jr. Holiday Commission (Commission) was established in 1985 by Executive Order.
-Today the Equal Opportunity Division provides administrative support to the commission.
+Today, the DAS Administrative Support Division provides support to the commission.

 The Commission is a statewide advocate of Dr. King's principles of nonviolence and annually honors Ohio's citizens who work to promote diversity and eliminate discrimination through nonviolent methods.
 Each year, the Commission presents awards to Ohioans to celebrate the life of Dr. King, whose teachings encourage nonviolent actions to secure equal rights for all Americans.
 The commemorative celebration is held each January in downtown Columbus.